-The person memorizing the Quran has been assured many benefits.
-Among them are:
+The person memorizing the Quran has been assured many benefits:

 Ali (RA) reports that the Prophet (SAW) said: ‘Whoever reads the Quran and memorises it and regards what is makes lawful as lawful and its unlawful as forbidden, will be admitted to Jannah (Paradise) by Allah.
 Allah will also accept his intercession in respect of ten of his family members on whom Jahannam (Hell) was binding.’
 (Tirmidhi)

 Ibn Abbas (RA) reports that Rasulullah (SAW) said: ‘He in whose heart there is no part of the Quran is like a decrepit house’.
 (Tirmidhi)